Demand for separate North Bengal UT by BJP MP, TMC Supremo says will not allow Bengal to be divided | Politics

 - India

-I believe that North Bengal should be detached and made into a separate union territory.
+''My belief is that North Bengal should be detached and made into a separate union territory,'' Barla said.

-Barla said that he along with others from the region would be meeting both Prime Minister Narendra Modi and Home Minister Amit Shah on this issue as well as would raise it in Parliament.

-BJP has four MPs from the region and at least one of them Jayanta Roy from Jalpaiguri said that though Barlas's comments were made in his personal capacity, he supported them.
+BJP has four MPs from the region and at least one of them Jayanta Roy from Jalpaiguri said that though Barlas comments were made in is personal capacity, he supported them.

 However, BJP Bengal unit state president Dilip Ghosh said his party does not have any such agenda. ''None of our officials has said any such thing,'' he said, claiming that attempts are being made by the TMC to malign the BJP by raking up various issues.